jaroslav20/ProxyCheck/README.md

 Special thanks to the [TheSpeedX](https://github.com/TheSpeedX) community for providing the proxy lists and supporting open-source projects.

+## NOTES
+It is only for educational purposes.
+Neither i say nor i promote to do anything illegal.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests and open issues if you have any ideas for improvements or if you encounter any bugs.